 Yes, reasonable compensation is a precondition to the enforceability of the competition restrictions.
-Generally, the compensation may not be less than 30 per cent of the employee's average salary in the 12-month period immediately preceding the termination of the employment contract.
-If this amount is lower than the minimum salary periodically announced by the local government, the employer must pay an amount no less than the minimum local salary.
-The minimum compensation for non-compete restrictions can be raised by local regulations.
+Generally, the compensation may not be less than 20 per cent of the employee's average salary in the 12-month period immediately preceding the termination of the employment contract.
+Local regulations often provide the minimum compensation payable for non-compete restrictions to be enforceable.
 For instance, in Shenzhen, the compensation may not be lower than 50 per cent of the employee's average salary in the 12-month period immediately preceding the termination of the employment contract.
-There is no specific requirement on the compensation for non-solicitation covenants, given the lack of regulation around them.
+By contrast, in Jiangsu Province, the monthly non-compete compensation should be no less than one-third of an employee's average monthly salary in the 12-month period immediately preceding the termination of the labour contract.
+If the amount of consideration for the post-termination non-competition obligation agreed by the employer and employee is lower than the minimum salary periodically announced by the local government, the employer must pay an amount no less than the government-mandated minimum.